sjpet/ampeg/README.rst

 Limp exposes a scheduling function ``earliest_finish_time``, an execution function ``execute_task_lists`` and a class ``Dependency``.
-The former takes a directed acyclic graph (DAG) and a number of processes and produces a set of task lists for each process and a corresponding set of task IDs for translating the execution result.
-These two form the input to ``execute_task_lists``, which returns a dict with the result of each task in the original graph.
+The former takes a directed acyclic graph (DAG) and a number of processes and produces a set of task lists for each process, a corresponding set of task IDs for translating the execution result and a dict of multiplexing keys.
+These three form the input to ``execute_task_lists``, which returns a dict with the result of each task in the original graph.

 The DAG is represented by a python dict of vertices where each key is the ID of a task and each value is a triple of (function, args or kwargs, computation